 “I don’t know what to believe,” she said.
 “How do I trust you?
 How do I know that you’re telling the truth?”

 Her words burned, worse than a poisonous plant from Herbology class at Hogwarts.
 Bill and Percy had doubted him.
 Ron didn’t believe a word he said.
 But he had thought that it would at least be different with Ginny.
 He had thought that their bond was on a different level, that they understood each other completely.
 But she didn’t believe him either.
 She doubted him, just like everyone else, when he had given her no reason to.

 “That’s just the thing with trust, Ginny,” he said.
-“You don’t know if someone is telling the truth, but you believe them anyway.
+“You don’t know if someone is telling the truth, but you know them, who they are, and so you believe them anyway.
 It hurts me that you think, even for a second, that I would do something like that to you.
 I thought you would understand, if anyone.
 But I guess I was wrong.”